-Knowing the actual size of files is useful when you need to: 1) back up files to a non-ZFS filesystem, 2) run a binary copy initialization over the network, or 3) estimate the amount of memory dedicated to caching.
+Knowing the actual size of files is useful when you need to back up files to a non-ZFS filesystem or estimate the amount of memory dedicated to caching.
 On traditional UNIX filesystems, the du command reports the sum of all the specified file sizes.
 However, on ZFS, du reports the amount of disk space consumed, which might not equal the sum of the file sizes if features like compression or multiple copies are enabled.
 Administrators should be aware of this difference when determining the database size using du.

-Instead of using du, UnboundID $^{\otimes}$ Metrics Engine provides a utility, bin/sum-file-sizes, that determines the size (in bytes, kilobytes, megabytes, or gigabytes) of the sum of a set of files even if ZFS compression or multiple copies are enabled.
+Instead of using du, UnboundID Metrics Engine provides a utility, bin/sum-file-sizes, that determines the size (in bytes, kilobytes, megabytes, or gigabytes) of the sum of a set of files even if ZFS compression or multiple copies are enabled.